octo-technology-downunder/docker-lab/README.md

   <img src="./static/curl_nginx.png" width="500" height="400"/>
 </p>

-All is up and running, so easy and fast right ?
+All is up and running, quite fast to right ?

 ### Docker network